FrancescoGanis/francescoganis.github.io/SoundDesign.md

 <h2>Who is involved?</h2>
 <p>This project was a thesis for the Bachelor's program in Electronic Music and Sound Technician at the Conservatory of Music "Cesare Pollini" in Padova.
 The thesis was supervised by <a href="https://it.linkedin.com/in/nbernardini">Prof. Nicola Bernardini</a>.</p>

+<h2>What have I learned?</h2>
+<p>Through this project, I gained hands-on experience with sound synthesis techniques, designing and programming synthesizers in MAX/MSP, applying sound design principles, conducting user evaluations, and exploring the intersection of auditory feedback and human-computer interaction.</p>

 <h2>Can I see more?</h2>
 <p>Unfortunately, there is no additional publicly available documentation.</p>

 <br>
 <br>

 <h1 id="sonification-bubbles">Bubbles and an Ideal Bar for Autonomous Vehicles Sonification</h1>